michahoiting/rv-link/README.md

 >   ```

 ### A wiring example
-Here is an example of a Sipeed Longan Nano running the RV-Link firmware (*env:sipeed-longan-nano*) that is debugging an Sipeed Longan Nano running the RV-Link firmware (*env:rvl-probe*) that is debugging a third Sipeed Longan Nano running a *blink* application...
+Here is an example of a Sipeed Longan Nano running the RV-Link firmware (*env:sipeed-longan-nano*) that is debugging a Sipeed Longan Nano running the RV-Link firmware (*env:rvl-probe*) that is debugging a third Sipeed Longan Nano running a *blink* application...

 <img src="docs/rvl-link.jpg" style="zoom: 80%;" />